You’ve probably heard other website owners talk about how important email deliverability is.

 We’ve put together a few free tools to check email deliverability in response to a few emails we’ve received with the question how do I check my email reputation?

 Mail-tester is a fast, free, easy tool to take a look at different aspects of your email deliverability.
-It’s got a fun interface that helps make it a really popular tool for checking into possible issues with your email.
+It’s got a fun interface that helps make it a really popular tool for checking into possible issues with your email address.

 Spamcheck by Postmark is a free spam checker to help you see the quality of your outbound and inbound emails.
 The goal, of course, is to see what can be fixed to help decrease the chance that your emails end up in a spam folder.

-Another tool to check email deliverability is MailGenius.
+Another tool to check the sender’s reputation is MailGenius.
 This email testing app lets you see if your email is likely to end up going to spam, and they offer unlimited tests.

 Also, Sendinblue and Mailgun are SMTP providers that offer email deliverability testing as part of their services.
 So, make sure to check in there if you’re already using their tools and are looking for email deliverability tests.